beast-lang/beast-dragon/test/README.md

 `noLine` - error is not related to the line (it does not have line attribute) \
 `noFile` - error is not related to the file (it does not have file attribute)

-## onlyLexing
+## onlyLexing, onlyParsing
-Compiler performs only lexing phase
+Compiler performs only lexing/parsing phase